typed-ember/ember-cli-typescript/docs/ember-data/models.md

 import Model, { hasMany } from '@ember-data/model';
 import EmberArray from '@ember/array';
-import DS from 'ember-data'; // NOTE: this is a workaround, see discussion below! import Comment from './comment';
+import DS from 'ember-data'; // NOTE: this is a workaround, see discussion below! import type Comment from './comment';
-import User from './user';
+import type User from './user';

 export default class Thread extends Model {
   @hasMany('comment')